Om word bound: The meaning of Om

 As that which we prize comes from what we reject

 Raising eyebrows and causing an uproar, Vladimir Nabokov‘s Lolita was censored, acclaimed and made into a film, twice.
-His unreliably narrator inspires contempt and disgust, but also sympathy, which only magnifies the reader’s sense of unease.
+His unreliable narrator inspires contempt and disgust, but also sympathy, which only magnifies the reader’s sense of unease.

 Humbert Humbert